moka-guys/mokabed/Bedmaker/Pan5250/Pan5250_Logfile.md

 # modify gene names
 Modify the gene names in the additional regions to match the names in the request form

+# Testing
+Pan5250_cnv.bed was tested in DNAnexus using ED_cnv_calling_v1.4.0.
+The app completed successfully without any error.